Oma's Artisan Bread Recipe

 Unbelievable artisan bread recipe that's so simple that ANYONE can make it!
 What's really amazing is how this tastes like the fresh Brötchen we'd get at the bakery in Germany.
 Wonderful crispy, thick crust.
 Chewy crumb that's so perfect for butter and jam.
 Wunderbar!

 You'll enjoy your "German" bread!
-It's a hearty, rustic loaf is so easy to make and to alter to your own tastes.
+It's a hearty, rustic loaf that's so easy to make and to alter to your own tastes.

 Really!
 It's that simple.
 That's why it's part of these German recipes.
 It's that good!
 REALLY!
 It's also the no knead bread that is all the rage over the internet.
 You'll see this everywhere ... but mine's just a bit different and easier.